Tennessee Angler Recognition Program (TARP)

 Master Angler IV

-The Master Angler IV certificate will be awarded to anglers submitting fifteen different trophy species.
+The Master Angler IV level will be awarded to anglers submitting fifteen different trophy species.

 Master Angler IV Patch